Back to Insurance

 Natural Hazards Insurance (NHI) levy

-The Natural Hazards Commission Toka Tū Ake is a New Zealand Crown entity (government agency).
-It provides insurance, called Natural Hazards Cover (NHCover).
-This provides cover for damage caused by earthquakes, landslides, volcanic activity, hydrothermal activity and tsunamis.
-It’s for residential homes and some areas of residential land if you have a current insurance policy covering your home, like PremierCare Insurance (PDF 2.1MB).
+The Natural Hazards Commission Toka Tū Ake, is a New Zealand government entity.
+It provides insurance called Natural Hazards Cover (NHCover) which provides cover for damage caused by earthquakes, landslides, volcanic or hydrothermal activity, or tsunamis.
+It applies to residential homes and some areas of residential land, if you have a current insurance policy covering your home.
+The amount you pay depends on the value of what you have insured.

-To pay for NHCover, the Government sets the Natural Hazards Insurance levy.
-Insurance companies like IAG collect this levy as part of your premiums on behalf of the Natural Hazards Commission Toka Tū Ake.
+To pay for NHCover, the Government sets the NHI levy.
+Insurance companies like IAG collect this levy as part of your premium, on behalf of the Natural Hazards Commission Toka Tū Ake.

 Fire and Emergency (FENZ) levy